June 2025 Lawsuits Filed

 The industries most impacted by ADA-related lawsuits include:

 An accessibility widget is a tool created to allow website visitors to adjust certain aspects of a website, such as text size and background color.
 Widgets do not serve as a successful accessibility compliance strategy, as they aim to solve only a small portion of accessibility issues and cannot guarantee WCAG compliance.
 Businesses that solely rely on accessibility widgets to ensure compliance could be more at risk for ADA lawsuits.
-Almost 600 lawsuits were filed in 2022 against businesses that used accessibility widgets, and widgets were often cited as a barrier in the lawsuit.

 To get started with website accessibility, test your site with UsableNet’s free AQA testing tool.
 Next, look at the current state of your digital properties.
 Inventory your website, app, PDFs, and all multimedia.
 The third step is to complete user testing with people with disabilities.
 From there, connect with your web team to remediate any accessibility issues.
 Lastly, you’ll want to create and publish an accessibility statement, along with adding accessibility and ADA compliance to your future web and app contracts.

-©2024 UsableNet
+©2025 UsableNet

 Accessibility Support | Privacy Policy | Accessibility Statement | Diversity and Inclusion Statement | Technology Patents